 The primary sources and uses of cash for financing activities relate to the issuance of our Class A common stock, borrowings from and repayment to our credit agreements, payment of debt issuance costs, payment of contingent earnout consideration, and other equity transactions.
-Net cash provided by financing activities increased \$338.6 million for the first half of 2022 as compared to the same period of 2021 primarily as a result of an increase in net borrowings on our credit facilities of \$368.8 million, offset in part by an increase in payments of contingent earnout consideration up to the amount of purchase price accrual of \$42.4 million.
+Net cash provided by financing activities decreased \$29.0 million for the first nine months of 2022 as compared to the same period of 2021 driven by a decrease in proceeds of \$268.3 million from an equity raise completed during 2021 and an increase in payments of contingent earnout consideration up to the amount of purchase price accrual of \$46.1 million, offset in part by an increase in net borrowings on our credit facilities of \$270.0 million.